-Overall VyprVPN is a high-quality, fast, secure VPN that performed well in testing for this review.
-It offers a great lineup of applications that are user-friendly and secure.
+Overall VyprVPN is a high-quality, fast, secure VPN that performed very well in testing for this review.
+It offers a great lineup of applications that are user-friendly, secure, and reliable.
 VyprVPN’s server network is composed entirely of self-owned servers to eliminate all third parties and maintain the highest standards for data security.